Ednah1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds permission to the owner the group owner and other users to the file hello
+script that creates directory called dir with permission 751 in the working directory